 - When equipment is checked out, you must clean the equipment following the cleaning protocols issued by the Equipment Room.
 Then you must clean it again when the equipment is returned (or prior to being handed off to another student).

-There must be no face-to-face curricular interactions or usage of film school facilities — unless it is deemed essential and specifically authorized by the Dean.
+- There will be no usage of film school facilities unless it is deemed essential and specifically authorized by the Dean.

 Any questions about whether an activity is permissible should be directed to the Assistant Dean (Tony Ciarlariello) or the Associate Dean (Andrew Syder).

 Any students caught violating any of the above policies, will be subject to disciplinary action, up to and including immediate dismissal from the program.